 Overall, Brand A has the least ideal throughput conversion performance.

-In this test review, we have discussed certain issues of LTE routers, such as low throughput conversion ratio, low transmission speed and the performance failing to follow the product specifications.
-Those issues may frustrate customers and damage your brand image.
-To solve those issues that vendors may face, Allion can not only share expertise but customize the best testing services and solutions to suit your needs.
+In this test review, we have discussed certain issues facing LTE routers, such as low throughput conversion ratio, low transmission speed, and the performance failing to follow product specifications, resulting in frustrated customers and a damaged brand image.
+To solve these issues that vendors face, Allion can help by customizing the best testing services and solutions to suit your needs.
 We provide a TR-398 standard test, following the first Wi-Fi in-premises performance testing standard in the world.
 This test can help ensure your router quality, build customer trust, and establish your brand reputation.
-If you are interested in testing your LTE routers, don’t hesitate to contact us directly through email or a contact form.
+If you’re interested in testing your LTE routers, don’t hesitate to contact us directly through email or a contact form.